jess789550/Rshiny_FH_Splice_App/exome_splice_README.md

 Default settings are the optimum values for this dataset.

-Results for the following worklists can be viewed:
+Results for the following validation worklists can be found at /data/jess_tmp/exome/Rshiny/exome_splice:
 - 1234567
 - 1234568
 - 1234569